4. Queuing subsystem

 4.3.1.
 Active queue pickup

-The active queue pickup subsystem determines when a message should be picked up, usually based on concurrency or rate limitations on properties such as local IP or destination, or queue pickup suspensions.
+The active queue pickup subsystem determines when a message should be picked up, usually based on concurrency, rate or connectinterval limitations on properties such as local IP or destination, or queue pickup suspensions.

 By splitting the system’s available concurrency, virtual sub-queues can be created.
 This is useful for separating email of different classes, so that one class of email that is stuck or moving slowly does not block others.
 Those sub-queues can be created based on any properties; pre-defined ones like recipient domain, or custom fields that can be populated from script.
 For example, consider the case where the system’s total concurrency is set to 20 000, and the system has two local IP addresses that can be used as source IPs when sending email.
 With a pickup policy limiting the concurrency to 10 000 connections per local IP, we can be certain that even if traffic from one of the IPs jams up, traffic from the other IP will not be disturbed.
 This concept can be extended to, for example, customers in a multi-tenant system (making sure that abuse from one customer does not jam the queue for others) or recipient domains/MXs (so that one slow destination does not jam the queue for other destinations).
 Finally, combinations of those can be created.